LionelB5/polygon-books-hardhat/learning/PROXIES.md

 ![transparent proxy diagram](proxy_images/transparent_proxy.png)

-(Taken from [OpenZeppelin's workshop](https://youtu.be/kWUDTZhxKZI) on deploying more efficient upgradeable contracts, presented by
+(Image taken from [OpenZeppelin's workshop](https://youtu.be/kWUDTZhxKZI) on deploying more efficient upgradeable contracts, presented by
 Francisco Giordano)

 A transparent proxy has two separate "interfaces" it can reveal when a user calls it.
 There is an interface for the administrator, and